Sing Your Life

-"Sing Your Life" is a single by the English singer-songwriter Morrissey released in April 1991 by His Master's Voice.
+"Sing Your Life" is a single by the English singer Morrissey, released on 1 April 1991 by His Master's Voice.
 It was the second single taken from the Kill Uncle album, and was co-written by Mark E. Nevin, who plays guitar on the track.
 On release this was Morrissey's lowest charting single in the UK charts, reaching only number 33.
 It features former Madness frontman Suggs on backing vocals, who also sung backing vocals on the single "Piccadilly Palare".
-One of the single's B-sides was a cover version of "That's Entertainment" by The Jam which also had backing vocals by Carl Smyth, a.k.a.
+One of the single's B-sides was a cover version of "That's Entertainment" by the Jam which also had backing vocals by Carl Smyth, a.k.a.
 Chas Smash, the former second singer of the band Madness.
 Vic Reeves also recorded backing vocals for the song, but they weren't included in the final version.
 He is thanked in the sleeve notes.